 Whip scorpions are one of the smaller species of scorpion, with adults generally reaching up to 3 inches long.
 Their color ranges from light brown to black.
-Their chief distinguishing feature compared to other scorpions is their tail, which is very thin and straight.
+Their main distinguishing feature compared to other scorpions is their tail, which is very thin and straight.

 Like other scorpions, their large pedipalps serve as claws for grasping prey or for defense, although compared to other scorpion families, their claws are relatively small.
 Also, while true scorpions have a more continuous abdomen, whip scorpions tend to have two distinct body halves: the cephalothorax with the legs and the abdomen with the tail.

-Just like all scorpions, whip scorpions are nocturnal and will hide somewhere dark during the day.
-This can cause them to enter a human home and hide in small, dark places.
+Just like all scorpions, whip scorpions are nocturnal and will hide somewhere dark during the day; this can cause them to enter a human home and hide in small, dark places.
 They can be unintentionally found, however, under debris, in woodpiles, or in cluttered storage areas where they might be resting.

-Since whip scorpions do not have a stinger on their narrow tails and do not sting at all, you don't have to worry about them being venomous like with some true scorpions.
+Since whip scorpions do not have a stinger on their narrow tails and do not sting at all, you don’t have to worry about them being venomous like with some true scorpions.
 They also do not bite and will usually flee from people rather than trying to pinch them.
 However, some species pounce on prey and perceived threats, including humans.
-While this can pinch slightly at most, it can be very startling and upsetting.
+While they can pinch slightly at most, it can be very startling and upsetting.

 The best way to keep whip scorpions out is to discourage them from entering your home.
 Keep any outdoor objects that could serve as insect habitats away from your home’s foundation, such as rocks or firewood piles.
 You should also ensure that your home’s walls, doors, and windows are sealed and secure to keep whip scorpions from wandering inside.
 Adding a concrete floor to basements or crawlspaces may also help if whip scorpions are burrowing in the dirt floor.